CSingendonk/wtf-/README.md

 This compilation clearly illustrates multiple precise overlaps in custom elements, unique UI components, network interception logic, internal state handling, and exact method naming conventions.
 Combined with the suspicious timeline and complete lack of attribution by webstatus.dev, these findings strongly indicate unauthorized reuse of original code authored by Chris Singendonk.

 ---

-Let me know if you need specific code excerpts added directly or further refinements!

 some urls may have been changed or code moved or obfuscated or renamed, here along with various other places, we have the dates times urls contents and line by line comprairisons.